cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 #### Setting the salt

-In order to safely store user IDs (the `sub` value from Auth0), we should always refer to them by an encrypted value, which we can generate using the `crypto.subtle.digest` function in the Web Crypto API.
-In order to do this, we need to set a _salt_: a secret value that is included in the text we're encrypting.
+In order to safely store user IDs (the sub value from Auth0) in the cookie we set in the browser, we should always refer to them by a value that cannot be easily guessed by someone else.
+To do this, we'll generate a unique value based on the user's ID and a _salt_: a secret value provided by the application.

+To generate a salt, we'll simply make a new, random string, and save it as a "secret" for our application.
 Cloudflare provides an API for random data at `csprng.xyz`: visit `https://csprng.xyz/v1/api`, and copy the `Data` field to your clipboard.
 If you'd like to generate a string yourself, remember that it's important that the salt can't easily be guessed!

 With a random string generated, you can set it using `wrangler secret`: